arestivo/slides/markdown/html5.md

 **header**

-> represents a group of introductory or navigational aids.
+Represents a group of introductory or navigational aids.
 It may contain some heading elements but also other elements like a logo, wrapped section's header, a search form, and so on.
+Many different elements can contain the **header** tag: body, section, article, form, ....

 **nav**

-> represents a section of a page that links to other pages or to parts within the page: a section with navigation links.
+Represents a section of a page that links to other pages or to parts within the page: a section with navigation links.

 **aside**

-> represents a section of the page with content connected tangentially to the rest, which could be considered separate from that content.
+Represents a section of the page with content connected tangentially to the rest, which could be considered separate from that content.
 These sections are often represented as sidebars or inserts.

 ---